 At Wolves we have a dedicated Head of Safeguarding and several Designated Safeguarding Leads across our Foundation, Academy and Molineux.
+We have a dedicated safeguarding lead for adults at risk, children and young people.

-This document will share what we believe to be our standards for best practice and evidence our safeguarding commitment to protecting children and young people who we work with, work alongside and are in contact with.
+This document will share what we believe to be our standards for best practice and evidence our safeguarding commitment.

-We review our policies at the end of each season and we would like to thank Wolverhampton Social Services for their support with this.
+We review our policies at the end of each season and we would like to thank Wolverhampton Social Services and West Midlands Police for their support with this.
 We have monthly safeguarding operations meetings and we also have several 'sub groups' dedicated to discussing safeguarding across all areas of our club.

-'We believe in being responsive to safeguarding updates in line with current local and national safeguarding trends and priorities and believe a flexible approach creates proactive practice'

-Lisa Carter - Head of Safeguarding
+'We believe in being responsive to safeguarding updates in line with current local and national safeguarding trends and priorities and believe a flexible approach creates proactive practise' Lisa Carter - Head of Safeguarding